-“Let’s go hiking.”
-I said in the early morning.
+“Let’s go hiking,” I said one early morning.

-“Ok, we’ll go after lunch.” my companions, Yolanda and Maria, replied.
+“OK, we’ll go after lunch,” my companions replied.

-It was mid-afternoon by the time we arrived and I was bitter we had wasted so much of the day, but the sun set over Arenal Lake and we would get to watch from up high on the old lava fields.
-That made up for their tardiness.
+It was midafternoon by the time we arrived, and I was bitter we’d wasted so much of the day, but when the sun set over Arenal Lake, we’d get to watch from up high on the old lava fields.
 Arenal is Costa Rica’s active volcano.
-During the day, smoke rises into the sky creating a haze like dust cloud around it.
+During the day, smoke rises into the sky, creating a hazy dust cloud around it.
 At night, flashes of red can be seen oozing down the sides as nature displays her glory.
-Watching it is a sight to be seen and, on occasion, big eruptions take place allowing the tourists to “oo” and “ahh” over nature’s own fireworks display.
-The entire area is surrounded by old lava fields and thick rainforest making it a wonderful hiking destination.
+Watching it is a sight to see, and on occasion, big eruptions allow the tourists to “ooh” and “ahh” over nature’s own fireworks display.
+Old lava fields and thick rainforest surround the area, making it a wonderful hiking destination.

-We told our cab driver we would be back at the entrance at 6 and started off on our adventure.
+We told our cab driver we’d be back at the entrance at six and started off on our adventure.
 We wandered off trail down old lava fields, wandered on trail through giant lava rocks, and followed weird local animals around.
-Soon it was getting dark and we wanted to get back to the lake to see the sunset.
+Soon it was getting dark, and we wanted to get back to the lake to see the sunset.
 Looking at our map, we realized we had no idea what trail we were on.
-Asking a passerby where we were, we thought we found our location.
-According to where we thought we were, the trail ended soon and there was a turn around.
+After asking a passerby where we were, we thought we’d found our location.
+According to where we thought we were, the trail ended soon, and there was a turn around.

 Instead of doubling back, we decided to finish the trail and take another trail back to the lake in order to see as much as we could.
-Alas, it was not meant to be.
-Our passerby guide had misinformed us and soon we were deeper into the forest.
+Alas, it wasn’t meant to be.
+Our passerby guide had misinformed us, and soon we were deeper into the forest.
 As the sun continued to set, we got more and more lost.
-We continued down trails until they ended, doubled back, went on new trails but soon we were totally lost.
-As day turned to night, the mosquitoes came out to hunt on their confused prey.
-As the forest grew absent of man, animals came out to frolic.
-Then there was us, three lost and confused tourists.
-Our stomachs were hungry and our flashlights were out of batteries.
+We continued down trails until they ended.
+We doubled back and went on new trails, but soon we were totally lost.
+As day turned to night, the mosquitoes came out to hunt their confused prey, and animals came out to frolic.
+Then there was us.
+Our stomachs were hungry, and our flashlights were out of batteries.
 All we had to guide us was a pen torch and the light from our cameras.

 Our situation grew worse by the minute as soon as the sun was gone and darkness enveloped us.
-Though we were seeing nature as it was, with hidden animals appearing, no longer scared by the quaking steps of a thousand tourists, our joy was tempered by the thought of spending a night in the jungle.
-Our tour group was back in town soon to feast on a great dinner while we fought for our freedom.
+Though we were seeing nature as it really was, with hidden animals reemerging, no longer scared by a thousand tourists, our joy was tempered by the thought of spending a night in the jungle.
+Our tour group would soon be back in town feasting on a huge dinner while we fought to find our way out.

 We hit the main road.
-It was empty.
-No cars, no lights.
-The security guard had told us where the town was and we began our long walk home.
-Tired, haggard, and hungry we marched silently, everyone contemplating our experience in their own way.
+It was empty—no cars, no lights.
+Tired and hungry, we began our long walk home, each of us silently contemplating our experience.
 Soon a car pulled by and picked us up.
-Suddenly, we were animated again, talking and laughing about the whole experience.
-The mountain, as if welcoming us home, exploded with joy and we stopped, “ooo” and “ahhed” and took photos.
+Suddenly we were animated again, talking and laughing about the whole experience.
+The mountain, as if welcoming us home, exploded with joy, and we stopped, “oohed” and “ahhed,” and took photos.

 If only they knew…

-For more information on traveling Costa Rica, visit my country and city guide to Costa Rica.
+For more information on traveling Costa Rica, visit my guide to Costa Rica.